Check out our review of Udacity to learn more about their offerings, costs, and student reviews.

-Udacity provides a lot of free resources, usually the introduction classes to most of their tracks can be accessed by just giving them your email address.
+Udacity provides a lot of free resources.
+Usually, the introduction classes to most of their tracks can be accessed by just giving them your email address.
 But, they are typically pushing their students towards the nanodegree programs so that they can get the full content.
 These programs range in cost from $599 to $1,199, which can be paid in monthly installments.

-Most of these degree programs require some sort of background knowledge in order for students to be successful, but students do not need to apply or show that they have this before joining the program.
+Students who sign up for Udacity courses, especially the nanodegree programs, should be ready to put in work.
+In fact, they should consider it similar to a Master’s program.
+Most of these degree programs require some sort of background knowledge in order for students to be successful.
+But, students do not need to apply or show that they have this before joining the program.

 Ratings and reviews

 Udacity has mostly positive reviews online.
 The program is extremely well known and well respected in the industry.
 Students reviewing their courses on Switchup said, “It was amazing training with Udacity, more than my expectations.”
 Likewise, another alumnus reported, “It is truly a unique experience and a paradigm shift in the field of programming…” In reviews on HackerNoon, people compliment Udacity’s project-based learning and the real-world style experience that students receive from working on these projects.
 In addition, they enjoyed working with instructors who are industry experts.

 As an educational program, there are a fair number of alternatives to Udacity.